GetPsyched/not-so-flakey-devshells/.github/readme.md

 ## Features
 1. Zero dependencies.
-2. As of right now, my flake provide 2 package outputs: `default` and `vscode`.
+2. As of right now, my flake provide 2 package outputs: `default` and `vscodium`.
    - `default` provides the basic command-line stuff that you would need for the respective language, technology, or whatever the flake is for.
-   - `vscode` provides extension overrides for `vscode` so that you can get a fully featured IDE for your development.<br>
+   - `vscodium` provides extension overrides for VSCodium so that you can get a fully featured IDE for your development.<br>
       Note:
-      - This uses the [`VSCodium`](https://github.com/VSCodium/vscodium) package under-the-hood.
       - You can override this package to append additional extensions, if you wish.
 See [the example below](#example).
       - I plan to add workspace setting overrides as well but I haven't figured that out yet.
 Stay tuned.